The Impact of Giving

 The Santa Fe Office of Personal and Professional Development has been essential to my attempts to do that as a screenwriter.
 I’ve remained in dialogue with Senior Career Advisor Charlie Bergman since graduating from the Graduate Institute in 2017, working on everything from job applications to networking opportunities.
 Thanks to this help, I’ve returned to Santa Fe after teaching and acting in Miami, and I am now pursuing my dream of making my own films.”

-Your gifts not only established the Office of Personal and Professional Development in Santa Fe but also improved the career planning experience on both campuses, with additional staffing, more strategically located offices, and an expanded array of programming.
+Your generosity made these advancements possible by establishing the Office of Personal and Professional Development in Santa Fe and enhancing the overall career planning experience on both campuses.
+This support has allowed for additional staffing, more accessible office locations, improved outreach to partner organizations, and an expanded range of programming.

 Natalie Michaels (SF26)